filipe19/filipe_alves_embarcatech_HBr_2025/projects/week_7/unity_test_adc_temperature/README.md

 ## **Contributions**
 Feel free to:
-Report bugs
+-Report bugs
-Open feature requests
+-Open feature requests
-Contribute new test cases
+-Contribute new test cases

 ## **License**
 MIT License - see the LICENSE file for details.